gistrec/cpp-geometry-library/README.md

 ### SphericalUtil functions

 <a name="computeHeading"></a>
-**`SphericalUtil::computeHeading(LatLng from, LatLng to)`** - Returns the heading from one LatLng to another LatLng.
+**`SphericalUtil::computeHeading(const LatLng& from, const LatLng& to)`** - Returns the heading from one LatLng to another LatLng.
 Headings are expressed in degrees clockwise from North within the range [-180,180).

 * `from` - a point in geographical coordinates: latitude and longitude
 * `to` - a point in geographical coordinates: latitude and longitude